-Papaya Salsa ~ this juicy tropical salsa is equally at home with a bag of chips as it is at the side of a great steak ~ make a big batch today!
+My juicy Papaya Salsa is equally at home with a bag of chips as it is at the side of a great steak ~ make a big batch today!

 If I had to pick one food that defines my summer cooking, I would have to say it would be salsa.
 And one of my goals this season is to make as many different kinds as I can.
-Salsa is really a wonder food.
+Salsa is really a superfood.
 It’s incredibly healthy and low calorie, and it makes such a difference to so many different types of dishes.
-This is one I haven’t tried before.
-In fact I rarely use papayas, so this is a new experience for me all around.
+Papaya salsa is new to me, in fact I rarely use papayas in my kitchen, so this is a new experience for me all around.

-You can get papayas in the supermarket most of the year, but summer is their season, and that’s when they’ll be cheapest and best.
+- You can get papayas in the supermarket most of the year, but summer is their season, and that’s when they’ll be cheapest and best.
 Choose them like you would an avocado; look for firm fruit that yields with pressure.
 If it’s too soft, pass on it, you’ll be dicing the flesh, and you don’t want it to be mushy.
-You can actually eat those beautiful black seeds, they supposedly taste peppery, and in some places they’re dried and ground like pepper.
-Too bad I forgot to taste them before I cleaned up.

 The classic salsa, Spanish for ‘sauce’, is made with tomato, tomatillo, and chili peppers, which are all technically fruits.
 If you think of salsa as basically a chunky, raw fruit sauce, you can branch out in so many directions, like strawberry, pineapple, cantaloupe or apricot.
 I love how each fruit creates a unique salsa…in the case of papaya the flavor isn’t as important as the velvety texture that it brings.
 I like to combine a little bit of hot pepper along with it for a nice contrast.